graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 following environment variables is defined, it will run the Java benchmark on each of the specified VMs:

-JAVA_HOME_GRAALVM the top-level GraalVM directory
+JAVA_HOME_GRAALVM:   the top-level GraalVM directory

-JAVA_HOME_HOTSPOT8 the top-level HotSpot 8 directory
+JAVA_HOME_HOTSPOT8:  the top-level HotSpot 8 directory

-JAVA_HOME_HOTSPOT11 the top-level HotSpot 11 directory
+JAVA_HOME_HOTSPOT11: the top-level HotSpot 11 directory

-[On the second time that the benchmark is run, the order will be varied in case there exists any order-dependent performance bias.]
+On the second time that the benchmark is run, the order will be varied in case there exists any order-dependent performance bias.

-If none of these environment variables is defined, then any specified Java benchmark will be run using the installed “java” runtime.
+If none of these environment variables is defined, then any specified Java benchmark will be run using the installed “java” runtime, if available.

 The primary results will be written to stdout in text format.
 Additional data formats and supplementary data will also be written to a number of output files.